CVidrio/ffa-framework/docs/model-selection.md

 Our framework uses the method of L-moment ratios to choose a suitable probability model for frequency analysis.
 This technique involves comparing the L-moments of the data with the known L-moments of various probability distributions.
-The CRAN package [lmom](https://cran.r-project.org/web/packages/lmom/index.html) is used extensively in this portion of the framework.

 ## An Introduction to L-Moments